suyogsavalkar/chapter_ai/README.md

 ## Getting Started

-Note - Chapter is a fork of Chat-SDK and Vercel.
+Note - Chapter's client is a fork of Chat-SDK built originally by Vercel.
+We have built and modified the existing functions.

 ### Prerequisites